Goniopholis: Formerly assigned species

 Two species were referred to Goniopholis from Brazil.
 Goniopholis hartti from the Lower Cretaceous of Brazil is in fact a member of the genus Sarcosuchus.
 G. paulistanus, based on two tooth crowns and a disassociated fragment of the right tibia from the Upper Cretaceous Bauru Group, has been reassigned to Itasuchidae and given its own genus Roxochampsa.

 From North America, G. lucasii and G. kirtlandicus are currently placed in their own genera Amphicotylus and Denazinosuchus, respectively, while G. felix, G. gilmorei, and G. stovalli, all from the Morrison Formation, are referable to Amphicotylus and closely related to Eutretauranosuchus which are known from the same formation.

 G. phuwiangensis is known from NE Thailand, but this species is fragmentary and was recently reassigned to Sunosuchus.
 Nannosuchus from the Early Cretaceous (Berriasian stage) of England and Spain currently considered to be valid, was referred to as G. gracilidens by some authors.

 Willett's / Hulke's, Hooley's and Dollo's goniopholidids represent several complete specimens previously classified as either G. simus or G. crassidens, and one of them was recently re-described as the new species, G. willetti.
 More recently these specimens were removed from Goniopholis, and two of them, Hooley's and Hulke's goniopholidids, have been already reassigned to their own genera Anteophthalmosuchus and Hulkepholis, respectively.
 Dollo's goniopholidid has also been assigned to Anteophthalmosuchus.

+Koumpiodontosuchus aprosdokiti from England was initially identified as a juvenile Goniopholis.

+Description

+Like other goniophoilids, Goniopholis bears a superficial resemblance to modern crocodilians.
+However, unlike modern crocodilians and like other goniopholidids, the dermal armour covering the back was composed of two rows of large rectangular scutes running parallel down each side of the midline, with a "peg and groove" mechanism articulating the sets of plates together, with the outer edge of the plates deflected downwards.

+Ecology

+Goniopholidids likely had a similar ecology to modern crocodilians as semi-aquatic ambush predators.